Vinayak1337/picmash-app/README.md

 # Picmash App

+Picmash was envisioned as a social media application.

 This project was a rapid development challenge I undertook during my college days.
 Given a week, and with my budding knowledge of React at the time, I crafted this frontend for the Picmash application.
 While I've made sure it's operational for portfolio purposes, I haven't made significant changes to it since its initial creation.

 The application is built using React, JavaScript, and CSS.